carlo-monti/Sx4/readme.md

 ## What is it

 Sx4 is a musical making system designed to exploit the power of a quadraphonic speaker setting.
 It is a kind of a framework: it is componed of many modules that can save presets globally and that can also be controlled via OSC.
-The modules are fully built instruments.
-You can think of it this way: Sx4 can be used to build a fixed instrument set (i.e. two subtractive synths, one fm synth, two sequencers, etc.) and use it to make songs that can be saved and recalled.
+Rather than a modular system (like AUTOMATONISM), it is intended as a traditional music making setup: the modules are be fully built instruments.
+You can think of it this way: Sx4 can be used to create a fixed instrument set (i.e. two subtractive synths, one fm synth, two sequencers, etc.) and use it to make songs that can be saved and recalled.
 Sx4 is something like a "live oriented" DAW: it allows you to build a dynamic structure of instruments whose initial settings are globally saved and that are intended to be "tweaked" during live performances.

 ## Getting started